Arlene Foster: Resignation as First Minister and DUP leader

-Life after leaving as First Minister
+Post-premiership (2021–present)

 Since leaving political office she has embarked on a media career in both broadcast and print media.

 On 25 July 2021, Foster was announced as a contributor to the British news channel, GB News.
 On 15 October 2021, she began to anchor her own show called The Briefing with Arlene Foster on Fridays.
 She also regularly appears on GB News' Sunday political magazine show The Political Correction.

 On 7 October 2021, it was announced that Foster has joined the monthly Local Women magazine as a columnist.

 In August 2022, Foster endorsed Liz Truss in the Conservative Party leadership election as the best potential Prime Minister to counter “threats to the Union”.

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for political and public service.

 On 14 October 2022, it was announced that Foster would be appointed to the House of Lords, sitting as a non-affiliated peer.
 On 9 November 2022, she was created Baroness Foster of Aghadrumsee, of Aghadrumsee in the County of Fermanagh.

+In November 2022, a video in which a woman shouted a pro-IRA chant while posing alongside Foster was condemned by politicians from the DUP, UUP, Alliance Party and SDLP, with Sinn Féin Vice President Michelle O'Neill saying it was "wrong".